 - illegal search and seizure

 The prosecution bears the burden to prove guilt beyond a reasonable doubt.
-If the attorney can show the prosecutor that there is insufficient evidence to meet this high standard or proof, the case may be dismissed.
+If the attorney can show the prosecutor that there is insufficient evidence to meet this high standard or proof, your case may be dismissed.

 Like any bureaucracy, the welfare department is a slow-moving, understaffed agency that makes mistakes.
 Criminal defense attorney Michael Becker provides an example of how a government error can result in criminal charges for a welfare applicant: